• Skip to primary navigation

 filling for lavang latika is prepared.

-• Place 1-1.5 tablespoon mixture in the middle and fold two sides overlapping each other with the mixture at the center.
+• Place 1-1.5 tbsp mixture in the middle and fold two sides overlapping each other with the mixture at the center.
 It will look like a rectangle.

 lavang latika are taking shape as pockets and sealed with a clove.